 Going through this changed me as a person.
 I became, not religious, but more spiritual.
 Not that I felt sorry for myself or anything but because I saw so many people that were much worse off than me, just being in that setting.
 It makes you pretty grateful that that’s all you had to deal with.
 It was an eye opener.”

 // As told to Kathryn Zerbe by Julie Zerbe.
-Art by Andy Sagal.
+Photography by Matthew Henry.